labor

 Paper explores the divergence in nonmetropolitan and metropolitan development over the past decade by addressing three questions.

-Multivariate Analysis of Factors Associated with Earnings Inadequacy in the Rural U.S.: 1979-1987
+Analysis of Earnings Inadequacy in Rural US

 Paper examines income variations among rural families through examining the ratio of a worker's annual earnings compared to the poverty level for a family of four.